 The project proponent besides above has to also submit the Affidavit/ No Objection certificate (NOC) in compliance of the orders of the Hon'ble Supreme court to approach State Mines and Geology Department for certification regarding payment of 100% cost of illegally mined minerals to the State Government in terms of the Section 21(5) of the MMDR Act, 1957.
-The amounts so payable to the state government for the Granite would inter-alia, account for the mining operation in violation of the following:-
+The amounts so payable to the state government for the Lime stone would inter-alia, account for the mining operation in violation of the following:-

-Without Environmental Clearance (EC) or in excess of quantity approved in EC.

-Without consent to Operate (CTO) or in excess of quantity approved in CTO.

-Without mining plan/scheme of mining or in excess of quantity approved in mining plan/scheme of mining.

-Without forest clearance

-Any other violation.
+- Without Environmental Clearance (EC) or in excess of quantity approved in EC. - Without consent to Operate (CTO) or in excess of quantity approved in CTO. - Without mining plan/scheme of mining or in excess of quantity approved in mining plan/scheme of mining. - Without forest clearance - Any other violation.

-The project proponent is hereby directed to furnish Affidavit as per the guidelines issued by MoEF & CC, in connection with the orders of the Hon'ble for consideration of EC.
+The project proponent is hereby directed to furnish Affidavit as per the guidelines issued by MoEF & CC, in connection with the orders of the Hon'ble Supreme court and the annexure provided by SEIAA, while submitting EIA/EMP for consideration of EC.

-Supreme court and the annexure provided by SEIAA, while submitting EIA/EMP furnished, the committee decided to recommend for the grant of Standard ToR for mining projects as specified by MoEF & CC subject to the above conditions in addition to the Additional TOR specified by the SEAC to deal with the violation aspects of the mining projects.
+Based on the presentation made by the proponent and the documents furnished, the committee decided to recommend for the grant of Standard ToR hairman -SEAC for mining projects as specified by MoEF & CC subject to the above conditions in addition to the Additional TOR specified (Annexure-I) by the SEAC to deal with the violation aspects of the mining projects.
 The public hearing shall be conducted as per the directions of Hon'ble High of Judicature at Madras.